JunganSe/J-Rdp/Readme.md

 - `settings`: An array of strings, each representing a setting to be made in the .rdp file.\
   Optional.
 See the chapter about rdp settings below.
 <br/><br/>

+## Logging
+Logging to file can be enabled via the context menu, and is off by default.\
+To enable logging to file by default, use the `-LogToFile` argument when running the .exe file.

+To customize the logging, provide an NLog config file named "nlog.config" in the .exe directory\
+and it will be used instead of the default log settings.

+By default, one .log file will be generated per day in the "Logs" folder.\
+Read them with a text editor such as notepad, or your favourite log reader.

+A simplified log can also be opened in a console window, available in the tray menu.\
+To open the log console automatically when the app is run, use the `-ShowConsole` argument.